edamametechnologies/edamame_posture_action/README.md

    - If `display_logs` is true, prints the EDAMAME daemon logs

 20. **Stop EDAMAME Posture**
    - If `stop` is true, stops the background daemon process
-   - If `exit_on_whitelist_exceptions` is true and the CLI reports whitelist exceptions, the step exits with an error status.
+   - Verifies daemon has stopped with retry loop (up to 10 seconds)
+   - Force-kills process if graceful stop fails
+   - Ensures clean shutdown before workflow completion or before starting disconnected mode

 15. **Create custom whitelist**
    - If `create_custom_whitelists` is true, generates a whitelist from the current network sessions.